What Is Frame Damage On A Car?

 A Closer Look At A Unibody Frame

 The other type of frame design is known as a body-on-frame (or ladder frame).
-This type used to be the standard, but now it’s only found in trucks and massive SUVs due to the extraordinary strength and resistance it offers.
+This type used to be the standard, but now it’s only found in trucks and massive SUVs due to the immense strength and resistance it offers.

 Let’s examine each of these now!